The Wisconsin Fish Fry Tradition

 FISH OPTIONS

-Beer-battered cod, baked cod, lake perch
+Beer-battered cod, baked cod, hand-breaded bluegill, fish tacos, fried-shrimp combo

 SIDES